 Recent research also suggests it's a good idea to wear sunglasses that block high energy visible (HEV) radiation from the sun — sometimes called "blue light" — in addition to UV rays.
 Some researchers believe long-term exposure to HEV light may contribute to macular degeneration and other eye problems.

-Your eye doctor can help you choose sports sunglasses that block both 100 percent UV and potentially damaging HEV light.
+Consult your optometrist to choose sports sunglasses that block both 100 percent UV and potentially damaging blue light.

 Although tints alone can improve your sports vision significantly by changing the quantity and quality of light entering the eye, you also may want to consider adding these performance-enhancing features to your sports sunglasses:

-For very bright conditions, such as hiking, skiing or snowshoeing at high altitudes, consider adding a mirror coating to the front surface of your sports sunglass lenses.
+For very bright conditions, such as hiking, skiing or glacier walking at high altitudes, consider adding a mirror coating to the front surface of your sports sunglass lenses.
 These coatings can block an additional 10 percent to 60 percent of visible light for greater comfort in highly reflective full-sun environments.

-Typically, you will be best served if you have at least two different pairs of sport sunglasses for different lighting conditions.
+It’s wise to have different sport sunglasses for different lighting conditions.

-Some sports eyewear companies offer sunglasses with interchangeable lenses in different colors for greater versatility.
-Ask an optician for details.
+Some sports eyewear companies offer sunglasses with interchangeable lenses in different colours for greater versatility.
+Consult your optometrist for details.